Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention: Additional Comparisons and Ablations

 We report per-category performance for the ablations shown in the main paper in Table \ref{tab:ablations_abstractions}.
 As shown in the table, the baseline ablation methods cannot faithfully preserve the conditional guidance shape across all categories, yielding inferior GD scores compared to our approach.
 We perform these ablations on the same test sets used in our evaluations.

-Next we conduct additional ablations to motivate our design choices, performing the following modifications to our cross-entity attention mechanism: (i) no zero-convolution operators, (ii) cross-entity attention over the Keys, (iii) cross-entity attention over the Values, and (iv) cross-entity attention using only conditional Queries.
+Next we conduct additional ablations to motivate our design choices, performing the following modifications to our cross-entity attention mechanism: (i) no zero-convolution operators, (ii) cross-entity attention over the Keys and (iii) cross-entity attention over the Values.

 Specifically, these modified cross-entity attention blocks are provided with the same input, which is a pair of latent vectors $(\mathbf{z}, \mathbf{c})$, where $\mathbf{z}$ denotes a noised latent code and $\mathbf{c}$ denotes a conditional latent that encodes structural information we would like to add to the original network.
 We allow all block parameters to optimize freely during model finetuning.
 For each experiment, the network is modified as follows: